 cams, single cams, dual cams, supercharged, besides the more

-pedestrian models that paid the bills.
+pedestrian models, including single cylinder models that paid the bills.
 For a

 discussion of of these early bikes, refer to:

 3. http://www.benchmarkworks.com/....A source for technical information, parts, ETC. for early BMW's.
 There are few knowledgeable folks that specialize in working on or supplying parts and information for earlier than December 1969 BMW's.
 This one in particular is Bench Mark Works, Craig Vechorik ('Vetch'), 3400 Earles Fork Road, Sturgis, MS, 39769 USA, (662) 465-6444

 There are websites and groups devoted to the early bikes.
 URL.HTM

 I can supply information that is in the above sources, and more.
 Check with them first...I am busy enough!

 The MAIN source of information for all BMW AIRHEAD boxer models made from 12/1969 are NOT the single model websites, but the Airheads LIST.
 See my Technical Articles List page for information on how to get on the Airheads LIST.
 It is free.